junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 They're almost at the border between Missouri and Arkansas when Castiel talks again.

 "Where?"
 Dean grits his teeth.
-The oil tank is getting low, and they have been racing for a whole day.
+The oil tank is getting low, and the engine sounds tired -- they have been racing for a whole day.
 But apparently their speed is still just too slow for Gabriel's like.

 "Maine, 100-mile wilderness.
-You and me were just out of Purgatory, and Sam believes he's going through three Hell trials to close Hell's gates for go.
-Maine is where he'd go to Hell to save Bobby's soul and come back up, through Purgatory's portal."
+In his vision, you and me were out of Purgatory, and Sam believes he's going through three Hell trials to close Hell's gates for good.
+Maine is where he'd go to Hell to save Bobby's soul and come back up, through Purgatory's portal.
+Bobby had died for almost two years now, in his mind."

 "Jesus, that's so messed up.
 So what, Gabriel can just make up anything and Sammy would just buy them in?
 How fucked up our life is that he'd just believe those bullshitting things can all happen for real?
 Purgatory?
 Leviathans?
 Hell trials, really?"